Canola: Canada’s ideal resource for clean, renewable fuels

 Canada faces an emissions challenge.

-The federal government has announced the development of a Clean Fuel Standard (CFS) with a clear objective to reduce GHG emissions by more than 20 megatonnes.
-This will help Canada meet its commitment to reduce total emissions by 30 per cent by 2030 from 2005 levels.
+Canada’s Clean Fuel Regulation (CFR) took effect on July 1, 2023, with the objective to reduce the carbon intensity of liquid fossil fuels used in Canada.
+This mandate is expected to reduce GHG emissions by more than 20 megatonnes, helping Canada meet its commitment to reduce total emissions by 40-45 per cent by 2030 from 2005 levels.

 Renewable fuel standards that reward low-carbon biofuels are integral to helping Canada achieve its emissions-reduction targets and transition to a low-carbon economy.
 Today, diesel fuel in Canada must contain 2 per cent biofuel, and even at this modest level, canola-based biofuels help reduce annual GHG emissions by 4.4 megatonnes.
 3

-Incorporating the advantages of canola-based biofuels into the CFS will lead to further GHG reductions.
+The CFR is expected to support greater use of canola-based biofuels, leading to further GHG reductions.
 In fact, annual emissions could be reduced by 3.5 mega-tonnes.
 4

 Benefits for all Canadians